-- A. Prior to construction of utilities owned by the public outside the public right-of-way or prior to the approval of a final plat or final map on a development for which such off-site utilities are required, applicant shall provide the City with easement documents for the construction, operation and maintenance of such utilities.
+- A. Prior to construction of utilities owned by the public outside the public right-of-way or prior to the approval of a final plat or final map on a development for which such off-site utilities are required, applicant shall provide the City with easement documents for the construction, operation and maintenance.
 The easements shall be substantially in the form provided by the City and furnished to the City for review and approval prior to recording.
-All applicable recording fees shall be the responsibility of the developer and the City shall record the easements.
-All easements must be shown on the public facilities construction drawings. - B. For utilities owned by the public serving lots or parcels within a subdivision or partition, descriptions, conditions, the location, purpose, grantee and width of the easement shall be shown on the plat map. - C. If the utility owned by the public is outside the plat boundaries or serves areas outside the plat boundary, recordation of a separate instrument for the easement shall be required. - D. Size of the easements shall be in accordance with the Public Works Standards.
+All applicable recording fees shall be the responsibility of the developer and the City shall record the easements. - B. For utilities owned by the public serving subdivision lots within a subdivision, the location, purpose, grantee and width of the easement shall be shown on the plat map.
+Descriptions or conditions of the easement shall be shown. - C. If the utility owned by the public is outside the plat boundaries or serves areas outside the plat boundary, a separate instrument for the easement shall be required. - D. Size of the easements shall be in accordance with the Public Works Standards.